Who5673/genpasswd/README.md

 - `figlet` (to make ASCII logos, from apt)

 ## Installations:
-2 ways to install genpasswd: (Debian Packages and GiHub and setup.py.
-In the future, we will have another one for Flatpak)
 ### 1. Install via Linux system Packages Installer (from `apt`, `dpkg` or `gdebi`)
 - **Install via apt**:
 ```